Eduard Glaser: Death

-Glaser suffered from heart ailments and respiratory problems, until he died in Munich on 7 May 1908 of an asthma attack.
-Amongst his eulogists at his funeral were the professors, Fritz Hommel and Siegfried Lichtenstädter.
+Glaser suffered from heart ailments and respiratory problems, until he died in Munich on 7 May 1908 of an asthma attack; he is buried in that city’s Old Jewish Cemetery (Alter Jüdischer Friedhof). his eulogists at his funeral were the professors, Fritz Hommel and Siegfried Lichtenstädter.
 Hommel's eulogy was: "Oh scientists, your knight has fallen!
 The one who regarded science as a sacred goal has fallen!
 He was the noble, the hero amongst scholars!
 In the science book of Munich, his name would be markedly missing!"
 Prof. Lichtenstädter's eulogy over Glaser's grave contained the words: "The greatest and the best [man] of all has left us".
 His tombstone was inscribed in Musnad with the name "Husayn bin Abd Allah", which is the name he used when he was in Yemen.